ThKrypt/QualCoder/14-QualCoder-videos.md

-# YouTube videos showing QualCoder
+# YouTube videos showing how to use QualCoder

 ## QualCoder 2.7